 4. Highlight the Benefits

 When visitors reach your pricing page, they’re asking “what’s in it for me?”
-Your page copy and pricing tables have to deliver by focusing on their bottom line, rather than yours.
+That’s why one of our pricing pages best practices is all about highlighting the benefits for your visitors.
+In other words, your page copy and pricing tables have to deliver by focusing on their bottom line, rather than yours.

 MailChimp’s pricing page is a great example.
 It gives a brief description of what users get at each plan level and how it helps them achieve their goals.
 And the plan names also match their buyer personas, which we’ll look at in a later tip.